 He'd always talk about his dad.

-And I will tell you the love that they shared was incredible to watch.
+And I will tell you, the love that they shared was incredible to watch.

 It was the most beautiful display of the love between a father and a son.

-And Bo talked about how Joe would spend four hours every day riding the rails back and forth from Wilmington to Washington so he can make breakfast for his kids in the morning and make it home in time to tuck them in bed each night.
+And Bo talked about how Joe would spend four hours every day riding the rails back and forth from Wilmington to Washington so he could make breakfast for his kids in the morning and make it home in time to tuck them in bed each night.

 All of this, so two little boys who had just lost their mom and their sister in a tragic accident would know that the world was still turning.